sroehling/FutureBudget/Retirement Simulator/exampleSavings.md

 can also be setup for the deferred withdrawal date; such a milestone date could be shared by other accounts, such as 401Ks] or other Roth IRAs.

-### Withdrawal Priorities

-While deferred withdrawals determine when withdrawals can occur from an account, the [withdrawal priority][withdrawPriority] setting determines the relative order in which withdrawals will occur amongst different accounts.

 ### Brokerage Account